Ekster tossed some random-looking objects in a leather weekend bag and changed into a dark blue tracksuit.

 From there on, he didn't speak anymore.
 Pizza approved, Åke assumed.

 They entered the first tunnel before the sun had completely set.
 When they came out on the other side, it was gone behind the mountains.
 A tinge of cyan was all that was left of the hot, summer day.
-The next tunnel that followed dipped down under the neighbouring district.
+The next tunnel that followed dipped down under the neighbouring districts.
 There was never no traffic around these roads, even in the dead of night.
 Since moving to the south, Åke had spent many hours being driven around the famously extensive Alpine tunnels.
-This specific tunnel was a long one and with the abstinence of a good view, car rides got boring very, very quickly.
+This specific tunnel was a long one and with the abstinence of a good view, car rides got very boring, very quickly.

 The man next to him had his eyes starkly fixated on the road.
 Yellow tunnel lights cast quickly passing shadows over his disengaged expression.
-Without much gusto he was rhythmically thrumming his fingers on the steering wheel, in tune with the rock music that quietly played on the radio.
-As if forgotten that he wasn’t alone in his car, he hadn’t made any attempts to initiate conversation.
+Without much gusto he rhythmically thrummed his fingers on the steering wheel, in tune with the rock music that quietly played on the radio.
+As if forgotten he wasn’t alone in his car, he hadn’t made any attempts to initiate conversation.
 Seemingly feeling Åke’s eyes on him, he stopped thrumming the wheel to briefly side-eye the other. Åke seized the split second of contact as an opportunity to start chatting.
 He sure as hell didn’t feel like sitting in dead silence for another ninety minutes.

 “So do you go biking often?”